 Asics also incorporated the Guidance Line System into the outsole, so that after every step is taken and every time the runner hits the ground, the sole helps to keep the shoe in line and stabilized.

 The midsole of the Asics GT

 As far as breathability goes, the shoe is fine.
-The Asics GT 2000 2 has a lot of wide openings in the mesh to help breathability, but it definitely could have been done better, as seen in the newer models of this shoe.
+It has a lot of wide openings in the mesh to help breathability, but it definitely could have been done better, as seen in the newer models of this shoe.
 That being said, the breathability isn't bad by any means and shouldn't be something to keep you from buying the shoe.

 placed in very strategic locations throughout the shoe.

 The responsiveness of the shoe is quite nice despite the high amounts of cushioning.
 This is largely due to the types of technology incorporated into the cushioning.
 The Gel Cushioning System in the forefront and rear of the shoe provides great cushioning, while still keeping solid responsiveness.

 The support found in the Asics GT 2000 2 is something a lot of runners like because of the high quality cushioning.